 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

 This module will allow you to carry out independent research in a sustained way on a topic chosen by the student (with advice) and to present the findings of the research in an extended piece of analytical writing in academic prose.

-Although the student will work for the most part independently, each dissertation will be supervised by a member of staff, to be assigned by the module convenor.
+Although you will work for the most part independently, each dissertation will be supervised by a member of staff, to be assigned by the module convenor.
 Supervisors will read and comment on drafts, giving advice on the style, the argument, and directions for further investigation.
-There should be at least five meetings between student and supervisor, and it is in the student's interest, and obligation, to attend all meetings that are arranged.
+There should be at least five meetings between you and your supervisor, and it is in your interest, and obligation, to attend all meetings that are arranged.

 The decision to write a dissertation should not be taken lightly.
 Not all students find the degree of independent learning and thinking required for the writing of a dissertation appropriate for their learning style.

 ILO: Module-specific skills

 - 1. To identify a suitable topic in Classics and Ancient History and relevant research questions

 - 2. Carry out independent research

 ILO: Discipline-specific skills

 - 3. The ability to think creatively and independently and to create a sustained written argument.

 - 4. Create a sustained written argument

 - 5. Evaluate critically existing literature

 - 6. The ability to collate and analyse data from a range of different sources

 ILO: Personal and key skills